avsculley/CommonCoreOntologies/IBA-ICE Refactor Changelog.md

 3. List Content
    1. definition "An Information Content Entity that is encoded with some List Structure."
 4. List
    1. definition "An Information Bearing Artifact that is carrier of some List Content."

+### Removed:
+1. Original IBA definition of 'List'